Jaw-Dropping Infographics for Beginners

 of time and practice.

-data, however, well, that’s a different story. for the plug-and-go,
+Tools to visualize your data, however, well, that’s a different story.
+For the plug-and-go,

 there’s Many Eyes, tableau, instantatlas, spatialkey, or even this free

 tool that is online interface with R as the backend: http://www.yeroon.

 Personally, I mostly use flash/actionscript for interactives and R and Illustrator for static graphics.

 My name is Nathan Yau, and I’m the one writing for FlowingData.
 In a

 previous life I was an electrical engineering and computer science